Fábio Carbone: Racing career

-Carbone driving for Ultimate Signature at the Silverstone round of the 2008 Formula Renault 3.5 Series season.

 Carbone began his career in karting at the age of nine and won the Brazilian national championship at 15 years of age, in 1995.

-In 1999, he moved into Formula Chevrolet and finishing the Brazilian championship in vice, behind Felipe Massa.
+In 1999, Carbone moved into Formula Chevrolet and finishing the Brazilian championship in vice, behind Felipe Massa.
 He finished the championship in third in the next year.

-In 2001, he moved to Europe to compete in the Italian and Formula Renault Championship.
+In 2001, Carbone moved to Europe to compete in the Italian and Formula Renault Championship.
 He won three races and finished the series in third at once.
 In the same year, he participated in five races of the European Formula Renault Championship and took a pole position.
 Renault saw his activity and selected him to a driver of Renault Development Program.

 Formula Three

-In 2002, he competed in the British Formula 3 Championship and finished in sixth.
+In 2002, Carbone competed in the British Formula 3 Championship and finished in sixth.
 In this year, he won the Masters F3 race.

-In 2003, he moved to Formula 3 Euro Series of just establishment and finished in fifth.
+In 2003, Carbone moved to Formula 3 Euro Series of just establishment and finished in fifth.
 He won the race 2 of the Pau Grand Prix.
 And he took pole position in the Macau Grand Prix F3 race and runner-up in the race.

-In 2004, once more, he moved to another Formula Three championship, the Japanese Championship in this time.
+In 2004, once more, Carbone moved to another Formula Three championship, the Japanese Championship in this time.
 And he returned to Euroseries in 2005 before re-returned to Japanese Championship in 2006.

 Japan

-Though he ran as practice driver for the A1 Team Brazil in the 2005–06 season, he went on to take an active part in Japan and competed in the Formula Nippon and Super GT in 2007.
+Though he ran as practice driver for the A1 Team Brazil in the 2005–06 season, Carbone went on to take an active part in Japan and competed in the Formula Nippon and Super GT in 2007.

-He also participated in 1000km Suzuka in 2006 and finished in second.
+Carbone also participated in 1000km Suzuka in 2006 and finished in second.